 Cailleach (pronounced Kay-leesh) – A 2005 Eurasian Eagle owl, her name means ‘Wise Woman’ or ‘Crone’ in Gaelic.
 Eurasian Eagle owls are the largest species of owl in the world.
 Her wing span is near six feet!
 She is considered an average size for this species weighing in at six pounds.
 (Sounds light?
 Try placing a five pound sack of flour on your left wrist and hold it there.)
 Cailleach is a favorite at educational events and also moonlights in bird abatement.
 She is afraid of little wheels and umbrellas.
 Eurasian Eagle owls are found through the central Eastern Hemisphere from Denmark to Manchuria.

 Zopi – His full name is Zopilote Cathartes and he is a 2013 Yellow Headed Vulture.
 Sweet and silly, he will always bring a smile to your face.
-Lesser Yellow headed vultures are found in the savannahs of South America.
+Lesser Yellow headed vultures are found in the savannas of South America.
 Vultures are not used for falconry but do play an important role in our ecosystems world wide.
-Vultures are on the decline throughout the world due to may factors, including lead poisoning and pharmaceuticeals used on cattle.
+Vultures are on the decline throughout the world due to may factors, including lead poisoning and pharmaceuticals used on cattle.